Devil in a Blue Dress: Analysis

-The novel is an important contribution to African-American and ethnic detective fiction in that it focuses on a black protagonist who falls into the role of detective, but by the series' end, has made both the profession and the identity that often comes along with it his own.
+The novel is an important contribution to African-American and detective fiction in that it focuses on a black protagonist who falls into the role of detective, but by the series' end, has made both the profession and the identity that often comes along with it his own.
 Particularly noteworthy are Easy's use of African-American English and the emergence of "the Voice" (an inner voice that advises Easy during particularly stressful or dangerous situations).
-Literary scholars of ethnic detective fiction have explored these qualities by means of genre study and gender identity approaches.
+Literary scholars of detective fiction have explored these qualities by means of genre study approaches.

 Reception

 First published by W.W.
 Norton in 1990, Devil In a Blue Dress won the 1991 Shamus Award in the category of "Best First P. I. Novel".

-Herbert Mitgang of the New York Times described it as "a little overplotted" but believed it "mark[ed] the debut of a talented author with something vital to say about the distance between the black and white worlds" and looked forward to the next book.
+Herbert Mitgang of The New York Times described it as "a little overplotted" but believed it "mark[ed] the debut of a talented author with something vital to say about the distance between the black and white worlds" and looked forward to the next book.